2021 NHL Stanley Cup predictions, best bets and futures odds: Avalanche's time has finally come

 We’ve picked out our favorite bets from each conference to go all the way this year, alongside a longshot at big odds.
 Once you’ve finished checking out our main picks, don’t forget to head over to have a look at our divisional best bets.

-NHL Eastern Conference winner: New York Islanders (+1600)
+NHL Stanley Cup best bet from Eastern Conference: New York Islanders (+1600)

 Eight of the last 12 winners of the Stanley Cup have started the season shorter than 10/1 odds and if that pattern plays out this year, there are only three real contenders for the trophy.
 The Islanders don’t tend to operate by the book though and if the last two years have taught us anything, it is not to underestimate Long Island’s finest.